 Since the court needs to establish child custody and child support rulings before the divorce is finalized, the court needs to know who the father is.
 If the court cannot establish parentage, the court cannot rule on child custody, and the divorce case cannot be finalized until these legal issues are worked out.
 Talk to an attorney for guidance in complex situations or if you need help establishing your parentage during a divorce.

-Call Our Houston Divorce During Pregnancy Attorneys for a Free Legal Consultation
+Call Our Houston Divorce During Pregnancy Attorneys for a Confidential Legal Consultation